KhongCL/CryptoCart/README.md

 Once, repo has been created run the following command to install necessary dependencies:

 yarn install

-To run the development server, use the following command:

-yarn dev

-Open http://localhost:3000 with your browser to see the result.

 =======
 To run the development server, use the following command:

 yarn dev

 Open http://localhost:3000 with your browser to see the result.